-- Drain the coolant (see Coolant Change in the Periodic Maintenance chapter). - Open the clamp [A]. - Disconnect the radiator fan lead connector [B]. - Remove the water hose [C].
+- Drain the coolant (see Coolant Change in the Periodic Maintenance chapter). - Remove the left center fairing (see Center Fairing Removal in the Frame chapter). - Open the clamp [A]. - Disconnect the radiator fan lead connector [B]. - Remove the water hose [C].